xanthics/AscensionChat/README.md

-WoWChat -- README
+AscensionChat -- README
 =================

-WoWChat is a Discord integration chat bot for old versions of World of Warcraft.
+AscensionChat is a Discord integration chat bot for old versions of World of Warcraft.

 **It does NOT support WoW Classic or Retail servers.**